curioushuman/curious-outcomes-communities/README.md

 ## Approach to testing

-### To complete later

-- Need to make a decision RE Integration tests
-  - Most of them are independent of third party systems
-    - They use fakes
-    - This allows for rapid and continued testing
-  - Some of them will require integration with third parties
-    - As this is the core of what integration is for
-  - But I would like to be able to run them independently
-    - *.ispec.ts is already my own pattern
-    - It feels like creating another one might be a bit much
-  - DECISION
-    - Anything that mocks/fakes for anything can be considered closer to a unit test

-### Quick notes for now

-Remember, it all starts with [use cases/features](https://wiki.solidbook.io/13-Features-(use-cases)-are-the-key-193ca4bbb8604c0eada33d1ac86ed517).
+After you have done your Event Storming or similar, and you have your list of commands/queries, the following is our approach to testing on a **per command basis**.
+This is heavily based on the amazing book by Khalil Stemmler (links below in DDD section); remember, it all starts with [use cases/features](https://wiki.solidbook.io/13-Features-(use-cases)-are-the-key-193ca4bbb8604c0eada33d1ac86ed517).

+### 1. Write out the docs for the Feature

+1. Feature summary
+2. Data types
+3. Feature workflow

+### 2. Create high level acceptance tests

+The success path, and the various failure paths determined during workflow.
+All subsequent tests are largely derived from these acceptance tests; with the occasional exception for specific corners of the system e.g. repository authentication.

+### 3. Use BDD and TDD to come from outside in, and inside out

-**1. Start with failing unit test for complete use case**
+**3.1.
+Start with failing unit test for complete use case**

-- Create your acceptance test using Given, When, Then
+- Based on your acceptance test using Given, When, Then
-- Write a unit level test that mocks/fakes any third party systems
+- Write a unit test at the use case level that mocks/fakes any third party systems
   - supertest for http
   - fake repository
 - Focus on the success/failure of this one use case

 This is your *outside in test*.

-*1.1.
+*3.1.1.
 Write minimum amount of code to make it pass*

 - This can be either
   - False pass